Dated June 22, 2020

 While the SCRA is usually beneficial in non-bankruptcy matters, it can also provide you with an added layer of protection while in bankruptcy.
 The SCRA can stay (stop or delay), for periods of 90 days or more after you have left active duty service, adversarial or contested proceedings in bankruptcy such as:

 If you have questions regarding bankruptcy, your options, or how your finances may affect your security clearance or military standing, talk to an attorney.
-See our section on Using a Bankruptcy Lawyer.
+See Hiring and Working With a Bankruptcy Lawyer.